aimeos/aimeos-docs/src/config/controller-jobs/subscription-process.md

 fetched together with the subscription items and passed to the processor.
 Available domains for those items are:

-- order/base
+- order
-- order/base/address
+- order/address
-- order/base/coupon
+- order/coupon
-- order/base/product
+- order/product
-- order/base/service
+- order/service

 See also: